Skip to main content

 Progress

-The new Innovation hub will change the way the University nurtures talent beyond their University journey, by providing co-location and growth space for spin off and spin out companies.
+The new Innovation hub changes the way the University nurtures talent beyond their University journey, by providing co-location and growth space for spin off and spin out companies.

 The background

-Forming part of the Tay Cities Deal, the new Life Sciences Innovation Hub will provide around 60,000 square feet of flexible incubator and grow on space for spin off and spin-out companies from the University’s world leading School of Life Sciences.
+Forming part of the Tay Cities Deal, the new Life Sciences Innovation Hub provides 54,000 square feet of flexible incubator and grow on space for spin off and spin-out companies from the University’s world leading School of Life Sciences.

 The design approach